Autocephalous Turkish Orthodox Patriarchate: General Congregation of the Anatolian Turkish Orthodox

 The start of the Patriarchate can be traced to the Greco-Turkish War (1919–1922).
 In 1922 a pro-Turkish Eastern Orthodox group, the General Congregation of the Anatolian Turkish Orthodox, was set up with the support from the Orthodox bishop of Havza, as well as a number of other congregations representing a genuine movement among the Turkish-speaking, Eastern Orthodox Christian population of Anatolia who wished to remain both Eastern Orthodox and Turkish.
 There were calls to establish a new Patriarchate with Turkish as the preferred language of Christian worship.
+Nevertheless, most Turkish-speaking Orthodox Christians remained faithful to the Ecumenical Patriarchate of Constantinople.

 Foundation

 On 15 September 1922 the Autocephalous Orthodox Patriarchate of Anatolia was founded in Kayseri by Pavlos Karahisarithis, a supporter of the General Congregation of the Anatolian Turkish Orthodox.

 The same year, his supporters, with his tacit support, assaulted Patriarch Meletius IV of Constantinople on 1 June 1923.

 With a new Ecumenical Patriarch Gregory VII elected on 6 December 1923 after the abdication of Meletius IV, there was another occupation by Papa Eftim I and his followers, when he besieged the Patriarchate for the second time.
 This time around, they were evicted by the Turkish police.

 In 1924, Karahisarithis started to conduct the Christian liturgy in Turkish, and quickly won support from the new Turkish Republic formed after the defeat and dissolution of the Ottoman Empire (1908–1922).
 The church remains a staunch supporter of the Republic system of Turkey, and the church's spokeswoman vowed to defend it against any threats.